The Shelter

 Exhibition

-Curated by the writer Marina Warner, this groundbreaking exhibition explores the art of storytelling, its close relationship with the sense of home and belonging and its vital role in times of upheaval and displacement.
+This groundbreaking exhibition, curated by writer Marina Warner with Oli McCall and Roger Malbert and designed by Simon Costin, explored the art of storytelling.
+It examined its close relationship with the sense of home and belonging, as well as its vital role in times of upheaval and displacement.

-Bringing together historic objects and images, alongside works by leading contemporary artists, the exhibition will introduce visitors to a different approach to storytelling, and ask, through a range of artefacts in different media, why do we tell stories and what do they achieve?
+Bringing together historic objects and images, alongside works by leading contemporary artists, the exhibition introduced visitors to a different approach to storytelling, and asked, through a range of artefacts in different media, why do we tell stories and what do they achieve?

-The Shelter of Stories will unfold in distinct sections, with each one focusing on a different aspect of storytelling.
+The Shelter of Stories unfolded in distinct sections, with each one focusing on a different aspect of storytelling.

-The first will transport visitors to the sites where storytelling has traditionally taken place, from tales told by the hearth side and the campfire to puppet shows in the bustling city street.
-Works by South Korean artist Do Ho Suh (b.1962) and Lebanese artist Mounira al Solh (b.1978) will embody the title of the show, highlighting how stories can provide shelter, where fears can be faced, difficult subjects addressed, knowledge passed on, and hope kindled.
-An array of objects including puppets, masks, dioramas, instruments, and board games will display creative methods storytellers around the globe have used to breathe life into their subjects and reveal some of the many ways stories travel and enter our consciousness.
+The first transported visitors to the sites where storytelling has traditionally taken place, from tales told by the hearth side and the campfire to puppet shows in the bustling city street.
+Works by South Korean artist Do Ho Suh (b.1962) and Lebanese artist Mounira al Solh (b.1978) embodied the title of the show, highlighting how stories can provide shelter, where fears can be faced, difficult subjects addressed, knowledge passed on, and hope kindled.
+An array of objects including puppets, masks, dioramas, instruments, and board games displayed the creative methods storytellers around the globe have used to breathe life into their subjects and reveal some of the many ways stories travel and enter our consciousness.

-Subsequent rooms look at the function’s stories fulfil, socially and personally.
+Subsequent rooms looked at the function’s stories fulfil, socially and personally.
 These include confronting and overcoming dangers and monsters, imagining and entering other worlds, sharing wisdom and knowledge, coexisting with animals and natural phenomena and building collective solidarity and hope in times of difficulty.
-Works by artists including Paula Rego (1935-2022), Ana Maria Pacheco (b.1943) are among the highlights.
+Works by artists including Paula Rego (1935-2022), Ana Maria Pacheco (b.1943) were among the highlights.

-The role of story-making, in terms of fostering a feeling of belonging, forms the central theme of the show’s final section.
-Envisaged as a space for communion and creative expression, this part will consider the importance of building culture together, between locals and incomers, nationals and strangers.
-The exhibition draws on the Stories in Transit project – which began in 2016 in Palermo, Sicily, where many of those fleeing wars and famine arrive from different parts of the world.
+The role of story-making, in terms of fostering a feeling of belonging, formed the central theme of the show’s final section.
+Envisaged as a space for communion and creative expression, this part considered the importance of building culture together, between locals and incomers, nationals and strangers.
+The exhibition drew on the Stories in Transit project – which began in 2016 in Palermo, Sicily, where many of those fleeing wars and famine arrive from different parts of the world.